 - Miss Richards.

 The staff was aided by many estate workers, by Lady Traprain, who was fondly remembered by many, and by Captain Spence of Haddington who helped with the formation of the school’s Boy Scout company.
-Two men with the same name, Cohen, one the head of Edinburgh’s Jewish community, and the other, smaller in build and a grocer, aided the school.
+Two men with the same name, Cohen, one the head of Edinburgh’s Jewish community, and the other, smaller in build, aided the school.
 The latter owned a grocery store in Edinburgh and supplied Whittingehame Farm School with many of its needs.
 He "…took us under his wing”.
-(E. Golan).
+(E. Golan)

 Two staff members relaxing in Balfour’s study